 Housemaid's knee is also known as prepatellar bursitis.
-It is caused by inflammation of the bursa (a small fluid-filled sac) in front of the kneecap.
+It is caused by inflammation of a small fluid-filled sac (the bursa) in front of the kneecap.
 It more commonly occurs in people who spend long periods of time kneeling.
 Treatment is usually supportive only and the outlook is generally very good.

 What is bursitis?

 Bursitis means inflammation within a bursa.
 A bursa is a small sac of fluid with a thin lining.
 There are a number of bursae in the body.
 Bursae are normally found around joints and in places where ligaments and tendons pass over bones.
 They can also be found in other places if there has been unusual pressure or friction placed on that area.